TerraZ-Team/EssentialsPlus/README.md

-	essentials.home.tp -> Grants access to the /myhome command. essentials.kickall -> Grants access to the /kickall command. essentials.lastcommand -> Grants access to the /= command. essentials.mute -> Grants access to the improved /mute command. essentials.pvp -> Grants access to the /pvp command. essentials.pvp.other -> Grants access to the /pvp [player name] command.
+	essentials.home.tp -> Grants access to the /myhome command. essentials.kickall -> Grants access to the /kickall command. essentials.lastcommand -> Grants access to the /= command. essentials.more -> Grants access to the /more command. essentials.mute -> Grants access to the improved /mute command. essentials.pvp -> Grants access to the /pvp command. essentials.pvp.other -> Grants access to the /pvp [player name] command.